Why Is a Marathon 26.2 Miles? The History Explained

 A depiction of Phidippides, Luc-Olivier Merson, 1869

-The first modern Olympic games were organized, to take place in Athens in 1896.
+The first modern Olympic Games were held in Athens in 1896.

 Athens 1896 how long is a marathon

-While devising the various athletic events, a French semantic professor called Michel Bréal proposed a running event that would recreate the mythical journey of Pheidippides.
+While devising the various athletic events, a French semanticist, Michel Bréal, proposed a running event to re-create the mythical journey of Pheidippides.

 The Olympic planning committee loved the idea.
-They used the same route as the messenger had purportedly used 2400 years earlier, and decided to name the event after the town where it had all started: the modern-day marathon was born.
+They used the same route the messenger had purportedly used 2,400 years earlier and decided to name the event after the town where it had all started; the modern-day marathon was born.

-The 1896 Olympic games of Athens was well received and became a fixture, popping up every four years in various major cities around the world.
+The 1896 Olympic Games in Athens were well received and became a fixture, held every four years in various major cities worldwide.

-The marathon became a fixture of the Olympics, though at each event the marathon length would vary slightly, always hovering around the 25-mile mark.
+The marathon became a fixture of the Olympics, though the race distance varied slightly at each event, always hovering around 25 miles.

 It wasn’t until the 1908 Olympics, hosted in London, that the final distance was standardized.